ggordan/react-infinite-grid/README.md

 # Demo

-You can find a demo here a demo [here](http://ggordan.com/post/react-infinite-grid.html).
+You can find a demo [here](http://ggordan.com/post/react-infinite-grid.html).